jg-tan/Twitter/README.md

 ![tweet](https://user-images.githubusercontent.com/37413949/113516967-d036cd80-95af-11eb-9333-d8019c0d8359.PNG)

-- The edit text checks the character count of the tweet being written and once there are less than 50 characters available (230 characters typed), the count will start to show.
+- The edit text checks the character count of the tweet being written and once there are less than 50 characters available, the count will start to show.

 ![exceed](https://user-images.githubusercontent.com/37413949/113516953-bdbc9400-95af-11eb-93a5-9857c7f12882.PNG)